naveenkalapala/unified-observability-stack/Logging/EFK-Stack.md

 ### Logging is one of the three core pillars of observability, alongside metrics and tracing.
-In simple terms:

 ### What is Logging?
 - Logging is the practice of recording discrete events and messages produced by applications and infrastructure.
 Logs provide detailed context and are essential for debugging and root cause analysis.